Manufacturing in New Zealand: Chemicals

 As part of the Muldoon government's "Think Big" programme in the early 1980s, two major chemical processing plants were established in Taranaki to take advantage of the region's natural gas resources, primarily the Maui gas field.
 These were the Kapuni ammonia-urea plant and the Motunui methanol and synthetic petrol plant.

 The Kapuni plant southwest of Eltham was commissioned in 1982.
 The plant uses the Haber process to react natural gas and atmospheric nitrogen to form ammonia, then reacts the resulting ammonia with carbon dioxide to form urea.
 In 1992, the plant was sold to the Bay of Plenty Fertiliser Co-operative, now Ballance Agri-Nutrients, who continues to operate the plant.
+As of April 2026, it produces about a third of New Zealand's urea requirements.

 The Motunui plant near Waitara was commissioned in 1986.
 The plant used a two-stage process, converting natural gas to methanol and then converting the methanol to synthetic petrol using a process developed by Mobil.
 The synthetic petrol process became uneconomic in the late 1990s as a result of falling oil prices, so the synthetic petrol part of the plant was decommissioned in April 1999.
 Today, the Motunui plant continues to produce methanol and is owned and operated by Methanex.